devinekask/git-intro/README.md

 	#
 	no changes added to commit (use "git add" and/or "git commit -a")

-Je kunt deze nu definitief ongedaan maken, door - net zoals in voorgaande topic - git checkout te gebruiken:
+Je kunt deze nu definitief ongedaan maken, door - net zoals in voorgaande topic - git restore te gebruiken:

 	$ git restore hello.txt